 Matching dressers range from $600 to $1500 and run the gamut from simple three-drawer options to extra-wide double dressers.
 Of course, PBK has all manner of accessories: nightstands, armoires, bookcases, and more.

-While most parents are happy with PBK’s customer service and delivery, we’ve had more than one parent tell us about quality woes with PBK furniture: peeling paint on a bookcase, splintering wood on a dresser, etc. While the cribs are fine, it’s the other furniture items that draw complaints.
-To PBK’s credit, the web site or store usually takes care of the problem and replaces the defective item.
-But as one reader, who told us PBK’s home delivery service miss-assembled her crib, described it, “it’s always a canned apology with a pipe dream solution—we’ll send someone out, but they never show up.”
+Besides the ordering experience, the actual furniture also comes in for complaints: peeling paint on a bookcase, splintering wood on a dresser.
+As one reader, who told us PBK’s home delivery service miss-assembled her crib, described it, “it’s always a canned apology with a pipe dream solution—we’ll send someone out, but they never show up.”

 Quality-wise, you are paying a premium for the PBK look.
 But take a look under the hood: that $600 crib is cute, but why pay this much for a crib with exposed bolts?
 The rest of the nursery furniture market long ago caught up to PBK, so you can find the same crib look for $200-$400 less elsewhere.
 Even PBK’s once unique finishes (two-tones, grey, rustic wood finishes, etc) are easily found both online and offline for less.

 Bottom line: Pottery Barns Kids’ price premiums are too much.
-If you love the PBK look, buy their décor accent items like rugs or lamps . . . and order your nursery furniture elsewhere.
+If you love the PBK look, buy their décor accent items like rugs or lamps only if they are actually in stock at a store . . . and order your nursery furniture elsewhere.
 Rating (furniture): C